mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 This is a great way to navigate between pages/components, but there's also a different way.
 In this section, you'll learn how to use an *Angular/NativeScript attribute directive* to navigate (and pass data) to the Details component.

+> **What's an attribute directive?**
+>
-> **What's an attribute directive?**: In Angular, an attribute directive is a piece of code added to the UI markup that modifies the appearance (or behavior) of the UI element.
+> In Angular, an attribute directive is a piece of code added to the UI markup that modifies the appearance (or behavior) of the UI element.
 It sounds really fancy (like most Angular terms do), but it's really just like HTML attributes that Angular knows how to decipher.
 If you're interested in learning more about Angular attribute directives, check out their [documentation](https://angular.io/guide/attribute-directives).

 Now that you know a little about Angular attribute directives, let's use one to navigate between the list and details components!